-In our previous article, how to install vCenter HA using the basic install option was explained.
+In our previous article on vCenter HA, how to install vCenter HA using the basic install option was explained.
 This option automatically installs vCenter HA with minor user interaction.

 In part two, we focus on how to install vCenter HA with Advanced option.